 Good times for the coin grading companies, who are making a lot of money out of it.

-The American coin grading system from MS 62 through MS70 is a ridiculous exercise in hair splitting, pandering to a bunch of morons on an ego trip.
+The American coin grading system from MS 63 through MS70 is a ridiculous exercise in hair splitting, pandering to a bunch of pie-eyed morons with zero knowledge being spoon fed whilst on an ego trip.

 I challenge anyone to show me the difference in coins graded MS 65 or above.

-There is virtually none, certainly nothing a normal person could notice, but their is a big price difference.
+There is virtually none, certainly nothing a normal person could notice, but there is a big price difference.

 As more coins are slabbed, as they are being rapidly, the price will drop, especially for the more common dates after the 1930s.

-Also, try taking your slabbed coins back to where you bought them and getting most of your money back, absolutely no chance...
+Also, try taking your slabbed coins back to where you bought them and getting most of your money back, absolutely ZERO chance...

-NO dealers who sell slabbed coins want to buy them back.
+NO dealers who sell slabbed coins wants to buy them back.
 They want to buy raw coins they can get slabbed and charge a big margin on.

-You bet they won't be interested, not at idiotic prices such as those mentioned above, when anyone with any knowledge can buy them for the prices I stated.
+You bet dealers won't be interested, not at idiotic prices such as those mentioned above, when anyone with any knowledge can buy them for the prices I stated.

 cannot in good conscience, try to hang people with slabbed examples of